 - Location: Tulum Hotel Zone beside Casa Nômade, Km 9.2

-- Features: Beach, spa, temazcal, nearby shopping, on-site Loco restaurant
+- Features: Beach and beach club, spa, temazcal, nearby shopping, on-site Loco restaurant, co-working area

-Casa Coyote is the more affordable version of Papaya Playa Project — similar style and vibes, but unique in its own way as well.
+Casa Coyote is a more affordable version of Papaya Playa Project — similar style and vibes, but unique in its own way.

-Like all the other green hotels listed here, Casa Coyote is a part of Booking.com’s Travel Sustainability Program, meaning the hotel goes above and beyond to serve sustainable and eco-friendly travel at the heart of its initiatives.
+Like all the other green hotels listed here, Casa Coyote is part of Booking.com’s Travel Sustainability Program, which means the hotel goes above and beyond in its sustainable and eco-friendly travel initiatives.

 As such, you won’t (or shouldn’t) find any single-use plastics, water throughout the property is recycled, the hotel supports local artists, there’s access to bike rentals and parking, and more!

-Their Mediterranean Chef Kitchen (Loco Restaurant) also claims to use “regional ingredients with sustainable growing practices.”
+Their onsite dining option, Loco Restaurant, also claims to use “regional ingredients with sustainable growing practices.”

-The hotel is definitely cute, but what I appreciate about Casa Coyote is their transparency right on Booking’s listing.
+While this hotel is definitely cute, what I appreciate about Casa Coyote is their transparency right on Booking’s listing.

-As you may know, there is no electricity from the town that reaches Tulum’s Hotel Zone.
-Yes, that means that most of this “eclectic” beach strip is run entirely on diesel generators.
-(You can smell AND hear it.)
+As you may know, there is no electricity from the center of Tulum Pueblo that reaches the Hotel Zone.
+That means that most of this “eclectic” beach strip is run entirely on diesel generators.
+Which you can smell and hear!

-Casa Coyote specifically mentions this in their description and specifies their use of solar panels for energy production and that hair dryers/curling irons, etc, shouldn’t be used to avoid disruption.
+Casa Coyote specifically mentions this in its description and specifies that it uses solar panels for energy production and that hair dryers/curling irons, etc., shouldn’t be used to avoid disruption.

 As a purveyor of responsible travel, I would feel comfortable staying at Casa Coyote!
 Book now.